maxwondercorn/ember-dictionary/README.md

 Ember words are added at the time of the `index.dic` file in alphanumerical order.
 Capitalized words first, sentence cased next and lowercase or camelcase follow.

 Generally, addon names would not be included in the dictionary.
 The exception would be any core package, such as `ember-cli-dependency-checker` should be included.
+Addons and packages under an Ember organization should be added to the dictionary.

 ## What not to add